AkchurinDA/Fortuna.jl/README.md

 ## Quick Start

-To start using `Fortuna` package, type the following command in Julia REPL or in the beginning of a file:
+To start using `Fortuna.jl` package, type the following command in Julia REPL or in the beginning of a file:

 ```julia
 using Fortuna